Anas-init/Anas-init/README.md

 - 👋 Hi, I’m @Anas-init
 - 👀 I’m currently interested in building skills in the field space of python.
 - 🌱 I’m currently an undergraduate pursuing bachelors degree in computer science.
-- 💞️ I’m looking to collaborate on python projects based on IT automation
+- 💞️ I’m looking to collaborate on python projects based on Web Apps as well as Data Science
 - 📫 You can reach me through my mail (anastech900@gmail.com).

 <!---